-- Raising awareness within the staff, of issues relating to the welfare of children and vulnerable adults and the promotion of a safe environment for the children and vulnerable adults learning and being cared for within the campus; - Providing support to staff potentially involved in the operation of the policy by: - Ensuring training needs are established, arranging individual consultation and inservice training for staff, which will include the completion of refresher training by campus staff at least every three years; - > Ensuring all staff know who the Designated Person is; - Ensuring that all staff know that concerns about abuse or possible abuse are to be brought to the Designated Person or in his/her absence to the Safeguarding Lead; - Dealing with individual cases including attending case conferences and review meetings as appropriate; - Providing advice and support to other staff on issues relating to child and vulnerable adult protection; - Liaising with secondary schools which sends pupils to the College to ensure that appropriate arrangements are made for the pupils; - Liaising with employers and training organisations that receive children or vulnerable adults from the College on placements to ensure that appropriate safeguards are put in place; - Discussing safeguarding situations with the appropriate Local Authority (refer to Appendix A) including advice and discussion regarding whether a formal referral for child or vulnerable adult protection is required; - Acting as the contact for agencies needing to contact the College about child or vulnerable adult protection matters; - Reporting to the staff member with lead responsibility; - Undertaking training in child and vulnerable adult protection issues and inter-agency working as required, including refresher training at least every three years; - Identifying the need for support that any employee may have when involved in an abuse case and liaising with the Director (HR) to ensure that the employee is aware of support mechanisms available; - Ensuring that all enquiries from parents are referred to the appropriate Local Authority Department; - Contributing to the updating and review of the Safeguarding Policy; - Ensuring that the Policy is referred to and available in hard copy at specified locations within the campus.
+- Raising awareness within the staff, of issues relating to the welfare of children and adults at risk and the promotion of a safe environment for the children and adults at risk learning and being cared for within the campus; - Providing support to staff potentially involved in the operation of the policy by: - Ensuring training needs are established, arranging individual consultation and inservice training for staff, which will include the completion of refresher training by campus staff at least every three years; - > Ensuring all staff know who the Designated Person is; - Ensuring that all staff know that concerns about abuse or possible abuse are to be brought to the Designated Person or in his/her absence to the Safeguarding Lead; - Dealing with individual cases including attending case conferences and review meetings as appropriate; - Providing advice and support to other staff on issues relating to child and adults at risk protection; - Liaising with secondary schools which sends pupils to the College to ensure that appropriate arrangements are made for the pupils; - Liaising with employers and training organisations that receive children or adults at risk from the College on placements to ensure that appropriate safeguards are put in place; - Discussing safeguarding situations with the appropriate Local Authority (refer to Appendix A) including advice and discussion regarding whether a formal referral for child or adults at risk protection is required; - Acting as the contact for agencies needing to contact the College about child or adults at risk protection matters; - Reporting to the staff member with lead responsibility; - Undertaking training in child and adults at risk protection issues and inter-agency working as required, including refresher training at least every three years; - Identifying the need for support that any employee may have when involved in an abuse case and liaising with the Director (HR) to ensure that the employee is aware of support mechanisms available; - Ensuring that all enquiries from parents are referred to the appropriate Local Authority Department: - Contributing to the updating and review of the Safeguarding Policy; - Ensuring that the Policy is referred to and available in hard copy at specified locations within the campus.

-If the Designated Person at the Campus is suspected of child or vulnerable adult abuse, the staff member or members forming such suspicions must go to the Vice Principal (Curriculum & Quality), who will fulfil the role of the Designated Person in this context.
+If the Designated Person at the Campus is suspected of child or adults at risk abuse, the staff member or members forming such suspicions must go to the Vice Principal (Curriculum & Quality), who will fulfil the role of the Designated Person in this context.